aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/merge-workbooks/merge-files/_index.md

 ## **Introduction**

 Aspose.Cells provides different ways for merging files.
 For simple files with data, formatting, and formulas, the [**Workbook.Combine()**](https://reference.aspose.com/cells/go-cpp/workbook/combine/) method can be used to combine several workbooks, and the [**Worksheet.Copy()**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/copy/) method can be used to copy worksheets into a new workbook.
-These methods are easy to use and effective, but if you have a lot of files to merge, you might find that they take a lot of system resources.
+These methods are easy to use and effective, but if you have a lot of files to merge, you might find that they **consume** a lot of system resources.
 To avoid this, use the [**CellsHelper.MergeFiles**](https://reference.aspose.com/cells/cpp/aspose.cells/cellshelper/mergefiles/) static method, a more efficient way to merge several files.

 ## **Merge Files Using Aspose.Cells**

 The following sample code illustrates how to merge large files using the [**CellsHelper.MergeFiles**](https://reference.aspose.com/cells/go-cpp/cellshelper/mergefiles/) method.
-It takes two simple but large files, Book1.xls and Book2.xls.
+It takes two **simple yet large** files, Book1.xls and Book2.xls.
 The files contain formatted data and formulas only.

 {{% alert color="primary" %}}